top of page

 Missing Rural Production

-Scotland’s forests supply 10.8 million m³ of softwood annually, yet less than 20% is processed into high-value timber products within the Highlands (Forestry & Land Scotland, 2023).
-Communities like those in Strathspey have the raw material and cultural knowledge, but lack the distributed infrastructure, to convert logs into mass timber components.
+Scotland’s forests supply 10.8 million m³ of softwood annually, but less than 20% is processed into high value timber products within the Highlands (Forestry & Land Scotland, 2023).
+Communities like those in Badenoch and Strathspey have the raw material and cultural ties to the industry, but lack the infrastructure, to convert logs into engineered timber components.

 bottom of page